Valerie Nainima

 Career Highlights

-In 2018-19, helped Fordham to the most single-season wins (t-25) in program history and conference wins (13) in program history
+In 2018-19, assisted Fordham to the most single-season wins (t-25) in program history and conference wins (13) in program history

-As a Division I Assistant Coach, recruited and coached 16 All-Conference Team selections, as well as two Players of the Year, one Rookie of the Year, one Defensive Player of the Year and the 15th overall selection in the 2022 WNBA draft
+As a Division I Assistant Coach, has recruited and coached 17 All-Conference Team selections, as well as two Players of the Year, one Defensive Player of the Year, one Rookie of the Year, and the 15th overall selection in the 2022 WNBA draft

-Nainima started her playing career at LIU-Brooklyn and was the first player in Northeast Conference history to earn player of the year and rookie of the year honors in the same season after finishing as the nation’s top-scoring freshman (17.3 ppg)
+The first player in Northeast Conference (NEC) history to earn Player of the Year and Rookie of the Year honors in the same season after finishing as the nation’s freshman leading-scorer (17.3 ppg) at LIU